General-Purpose Mixers

 Sunmix SUN6 Basic

-The Italian-made SUN6 Basic is a professional mixer performance concentrated in a benchtop mixer.
+The 66 lbs SUN6 Basic costing around $2,00, is a professional mixer performance concentrated in a benchtop mixer.
 This spiral mixer works with a double mechanical action, the rotating bowl takes the dough toward the spiral which simultaneously pushes it towards the divider bar.
 This process forms a very dense gluten mesh which incorporates a lot of air inside.

 James Bridges (Cottage Geeks group admin on Facebook, Feb.
 5, 2024) quoted on the Famag mixers